Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: zkSpeed Architecture HyperPlonk Mapping

 \section{zkSpeed Architecture $\&$ HyperPlonk Mapping}

 \autoref{fig:dataflow_and_arch} provides an overview of the HyperPlonk protocol and zkSpeed architecture.
-HyperPlonk is expressed as a series of five steps, with the final steps (4A and 4B) executed in parallel.
 Colors indicate the mapping of protocol steps (Section~\ref{sec:HyperPlonk_Protocol_Steps}) to the accelerator units (Section~\ref{sec:HyperPlonk_Accelerator_Units}) they run on.
 The zkSpeed architecture is streaming in nature and captures on-chip data reuse when feasible via explicitly managed scratchpad memories.
-The architecture has four major components: accelerator units (Section~\ref{sec:HyperPlonk_Accelerator_Units}), local and global SRAM, a multi-channel shared bus, and HBM interface.
+The architecture has four major components: accelerator units, local and global SRAM, a multi-channel shared bus, and HBM interface.
 HBM is needed to feed the chip with high bandwidths needed by HyperPlonk, and we conduct bandwidth sensitivity studies in Section~\ref{sec:Evaluation}.

-zkSpeed uses a shared bus rather than a crossbar or NoC.
-This design choice was made after rigorously analyzing the HyperPlonk dataflow.
-The dataflow of each HyperPlonk protocol step is shown in Figure~\ref{fig:dataflow_and_arch}(C).
-Colors indicate the hardware module each kernel executes on and annotated wires show data movement.
+\textbf{Dataflow.} HyperPlonk is data oblivious at the stage granularity.
+This allows zkSpeed to statically schedule computations and manage units, SRAM, and the buses via a simple controller.
+Further, zkSpeed uses a shared bus rather than a crossbar or NoC.
+This design choice was made after rigorously analyzing the HyperPlonk dataflow (see Figure~\ref{fig:dataflow_and_arch}C).
 We observed that at any given time, only 1-2 zkSpeed units typically communicate, and at most 4 independent bus channels are needed to avoid stalling -- this is during Wire Identity where Construct N\&D sends results to FracMLE, FracMLE simultaneously feeds ProdMLE and MSM units, and ProdMLE streams to MSM.
 Units overlap computation with each other, e.g., enabling MSM to start processing partial outputs from FracMLE, effectively masking latency.
 Without bus stalls, we are able to rate match each accelerator unit to pipeline across modules when possible, further improving performance.